-Re-creating the Original Pancake House 49'er pancakes is a simple matter of mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
-Clarified butter has the milk solids removed so it won’t brown, and I’ll show you how to make it in the first step.
+Making my Original Pancake House 49'er pancake recipe is a simple matter of mixing up a thin pancake batter and cooking it in a pan coated with clarified butter.
+Clarified butter has the milk solids removed, so it won’t brown, and I’ll show you how to make it in the first step.
 The Original Pancake House uses clarified butter, so we should do the same.

 Swirl the batter in the butter to the edges of your pan, cook it for a couple of minutes, then flip it over and cook it for another minute.
 Stack the warm flapjacks on a plate and serve them with soft butter and maple syrup on the side.